Oral Cancer Screening

 Symptoms of Oral Cancer

 It is important to note that oral cancer tends to produce few or no symptoms at all in its earliest stages.
-That is why it is screening is so important – especially for people at heightened risk of the disease.
+That is why screening is so important – especially for people at heightened risk of the disease.
 However, there are some symptoms that could indicate the presence of malignant oral cancer cells.
 These include:

 - A sore that will not heal